MaxNaeg/safe_lab_agents/README.md

 Safely run AI agents in Docker to control scientific experiments via MCP (Model Context Protocol).

 By Maximilian Nägele and Florian Marquardt.
-Made at the [Max Planck Institute for the Science of Light](https://mpl.mpg.de) in Germany.
-Open source and free.
+Made at the [Max Planck Institute for the Science of Light](https://mpl.mpg.de/divisions/marquardt-division/research) in Germany.
+Open source and forever free.
 First release July 2026.

 ## Overview